subinamehta/galaxy-workshop/events/functional-microbiome-2021/program.md

         - link: shortintro
         - link: firstanalysis

+    day1-extra:
+      subday: true
+      title: "Optional: Want to learn more?"
+      description: "Have some extra time?
+Try these tutorials as well"
+      sessions:
+        - link: sequence-analysis-quality-control-slides
+        - link: sequence-analysis-quality-control-tutorial
+        - link: sequence-analysis-mapping-slides
+        - link: sequence-analysis-mapping-tutorial
     day2:
       title: "Day 2 Tutorials: Metagenomics of the Microbiome"
       description: "Today we will perform taxonomic analysis of microbiome data using 16S amplicon sequencing, and analyze the microbiome for antibiotic resistance using Nanopore data"